 - Understand the importance of housekeeping and environment, class format options, venue, advertising, and health and safety

-By attending the full 2 day course students will automatically be sent a certificate of attendance which can be used towards CPD.
+By attending the 2 day course students will automatically be sent a certificate of attendance which can be used towards CPD.
 You will also be put on the YogaBirth mailing list and be informed of upcoming events study days and weekends.

 On successful completion of the course which includes